Shopify: Should We Add An 'S' To FAANG? (NYSE:SHOP)

 The stock is now up 162% since that article that I wrote just over 10 months ago.
 During that same period of time, the S&P 500 is up a meager 8.7%.
 The difference between those two returns is called alpha.
 Isn't that what we are seeking here on this site called Seeking Alpha?

 Alpha is sought by investors from all walks of life, but it's an elusive target to chase.
 Some seek it in beaten-down stocks that seemingly have nowhere to go but up.
 Some recent examples of this bottom-fishing quest for alpha could be found in the cruise ship, airline, or hotel stocks.
-These stocks have been beaten up so badly by the COVID-19 pandemic they seemingly have nowhere to go but up.
+These stocks have been beaten up so badly by the COVID-19 pandemic, they seemingly have nowhere to go but up.

-I see this kind of investing as a temporary “sugar high” however, as investors pick through the road kill left behind by an unpredictable pandemic that changed certain sectors for a long, long time.
-I don’t see this style of investing as a sustainable source of alpha.
+I see this kind of investing as a temporary "sugar high," however, as investors pick through the road kill left behind by an unpredictable pandemic that changed certain sectors for a long, long time.
+I don't see this style of investing as a sustainable source of alpha.

 Others look for alpha among stocks trading for pennies.
 Their mantra is: If this stock can just go from three cents to thirty cents, I will have a 10-bagger on my hands.
 In addition to this, they claim that they have a shot at turning a few hundred dollars into a few thousand dollars.
 Unfortunately, they are much more likely to turn a few hundred dollars into just a few dollars as they sift through the pink-sheet garbage pile of publicly-traded companies.

-Others seek alpha by buying stocks that are trading at an intrinsic value that is, according to their calculations, much higher than where the stocks trades at currently.
+Others seek alpha by buying stocks that are trading at an intrinsic value that is, according to their calculations, much higher than where the stocks trade at currently.
 These are very patient value investors that invest in quality companies that for some reason or another are currently out of favor.
 This process takes much patience as you wait for the stock to catch up to your numbers.
 Hopefully, your numbers are right.

 I grew up on the West Coast where the so-called "momentum" style of investing was practiced by the chart-reading, relative strength crowd.
 They looked for explosive growth coming from new disruptive products that had very fast-growing sales and earnings.
 In fact, the faster the better.
 And even though valuations were swelling to nosebleed levels, this crowd did not seem to care much.